Welcome to the RHS Counseling Office

 GUIDANCE AND COUNSELING

-Counseling services are available to all students by appointment.
+Your Roscommon High School Counselor is Jane Spencer.
+Counseling services are available to all students.
 To make an appointment, contact the counseling office before school begins, between classes, at lunchtime, or after school.
-In an emergency, the counselor may be contacted at any time.
-The counselor is prepared to offer services in the following areas:
+In an emergency, Ms. Spencer may be contacted at any time.
+The best way to contact the Ms. Spencer outside of school hours is via email: firstname.lastname@example.org.
+Ms. Spencer offers services in the following areas:

 - Scholarships: Many scholarships are available, and students are urged to watch for deadlines for applications.